HOME SITEMAP MY S. SHADOW ALL MODELS YOUR S. SHADOW GALLERY of PICs TECHNICS SEARCH CONTACT

 In the first years, until the spring of 1969, the next letters occurred:

-• S = Standard 4-doors saloon
+• S = Standard 4-door saloon

 • L = Long Wheelbase (series of 10 in 1967, before introduction in 1969)

-Up to the chassisnummer 6646 (watch the numbers further on this page) in 1969 the letter C was used for as well the 2-doors saloon- as the convertible-coaches.
+Up to the chassisnummer 6646 (watch the numbers further on this page) in 1969 the letter C was used for as well the 2-door saloon- as the convertible-coaches.
 From 6646 on the convertible got the letter D. Therefore from 1969 the next letters can occur:

-• S = Standard 4-doors saloon
+• S = Standard 4-door saloon

 • D = Convertible (in England called Drophead coupé)

-• L = Long Wheelbase 4-doors saloon
+• L = Long Wheelbase 4-door saloon

 • J = Camargue